 - jasmine: good for drinks, syrups, and with fish.

-- lavender: great with stone fruits and berries, for drinks, and with fish.
+- lavender: great with stone fruits and berries, chocolate, in cold and hot drinks, and with fatty fish (salmon with lavender is a treat).

-- nasturtium: a bit peppery, reminiscent of watercress, best in salad and with fish.
+- nasturtium: a bit peppery, reminiscent of watercress, best in salads and with fish.

 - onion flowers: oniony flavour, but milder and sweeter.

-- rose: very flowery, best for sweet cooking.
+- rose: very flowery, ideal for sweet cooking.
 Best used with a light touch or it can get overwhelming very fast.

 - saffron: expensive, but you only need a very small amount.
 Great for sauces, grain-based dishes, and desserts.